H4rsh4nk/samsung-backlight-linux/README.md

 Fn bind for backlight control for any laptop for linux systems.

 ## Step 1
-Copy these files and locate backlight folder for you pc.
+Copy these files in your pc.
+Locate backlight folder for you pc.
 Normally it should be **/sys/class/leds/_your_device::backlight/brightness_**

 ## Step 2